-Personal, Social, Health and Economic Education (PSHE) is a subject taught in our school through which pupils develop the knowledge, skills and attributes they need to keep themselves healthy and safe, and prepare for life and work in modern Britain.
-Although PSHE remains a non-statutory subject, section 2.5 of the National Curriculum states that; ‘all schools should make provision for personal, social, health and economic education (PSHE) drawing on good practice’ (DfE Guidance for PSHE education, SEP 2013).
+Personal, Social, Health and Economic Education (PSHE) is a subject taught in our school through which pupils develop the knowledge, skills and attributes they need to keep themselves healthy and safe and prepare for life and work in modern Britain. .
+It deals with the real life issues affecting ourselves, our school, our families and our communities.

 PSHE Celebration Day - January 23rd 2019

 The whole school participated in our PSHE day today from Nursery through to Year Six.
 It was an opportunity to share with parents the fantastic work that goes on in school and for parents to be able to participate in a PSHE session in their child's classroom.
 Sessions included Keeping Healthy, Friendships and Circle time sessions.
 It was amazing to see all of the fantastic work that takes place.
 Parents were then invited to participate in a session on the importance of PSHE with particular reference to Relationship and Sex Education.
 Thank you to all those parents who were able to attend.

 PSHE Celebration Day

 On Friday 17th March a Personal, Social and Health Education (PSHE) celebration morning was held, where parents were given the opportunity to see all of the fantastic work the children do within this area of learning.

 PSHE lessons were held in every classroom and parents were invited to actively join in.
 This was followed by a 'marketplace' where the PSHE curriculum, examples of children's work, policies and lesson plans were available to view.